 Diversity analysis of sweet potato accessions using Morphological descriptors have been done in various parts of the world and the observed similarities or differences have been attributed to various factors like sample size, number and type of descriptors used, the origin of accessions and the method of analysis.
-[21]using 40 morphological descriptors in Uganda on 1256 accessions, reported that 20 out of the 40 morphological descriptors used were discriminatory.
-These 20 descriptors were also found to be among the 18 descriptors that have been reported to be discriminatory and useful in distinguishing between the accessions in this analysis, although [6] in his own Morphological and agronomical characterization of different accessions of sweet potato (Ipomoea batatas) in Cameroon, reported that even though the above morphological descriptors are discriminatory, only a few of them are important in taxonomic differentiation of accessions.
-In agreement with this study, predominant skin colour, commonly used in the identification of cultivars in farmers' fields in Burkina Faso [15] and also reported to be discriminatory by [21] was also found to be useful in distinguishing between the accessions in this present analysis although this is contrary to the findings of [15].
-In Kenya, [13] identified general outline of leaf and the shape of central leaf lobe as two morphological descriptors that differentiated among 89 accessions and separated them into two clusters.
-This is in line with the findings of this analysis as the two descriptors identified are part of the 18 descriptors that are reported as discriminatory.
-Also, [6] further reported that there was a significant variation among sweet potato accessions in Cameroon for morphological characters such as petiole length, internode diameter, leaf area, leaf size and internode length (P<.001).
-This observation is in line with the findings in this study as the P values for these characters were significant.
-In agreement with the findings of [21], [13], [6] and [15], the results from Clusters Analysis and Principal Component Analysis for this current analysis also showed a high level of variability among the different accessions.
+[24] using 40 morphological descriptors in Uganda on 1256 accessions, reported that 20 out of the 40 morphological descriptors used were discriminatory.
+These 20 descriptors were also found to be among the 18 descriptors that have been reported to be discriminatory and useful in distinguishing between the accessions in this study, although [7] in his own Morphological and agronomical characterization of different accessions of sweet potato (Ipomoea batatas) in Cameroon, reported that even though the above morphological descriptors were discriminatory, only a few of them were important in taxonomic differentiation of accessions.
+In agreement with this study, predominant skin colour, commonly used in the identification of cultivars in farmers' fields in Burkina Faso [17] and also reported to be discriminatory by [24] was also found to be useful in distinguishing between the accessions in this present study although this is contrary to the findings of [17] who reported that predominant skin colour was not discriminatory and hence cannot be used in distinguishing between accessions.
+In Kenya, [15] showed that general outline of leaf and the shapes of central leaf lobe were two morphological descriptors that differentiated among 89 accessions and separated them into two clusters.
+This is in line with the findings of this study which also demonstrated that the two descriptors identified were part of the 18 descriptors that have been reported as discriminatory in this study.
+Also, [7] further reported that there was a significant variation among sweet potato accessions in Cameroon for morphological characters such as petiole length, internode diameter, leaf area, leaf size and internode length (P<.001) which also agrees with the findings in this study in that the P values for these characters were also significant.
+In agreement with the findings of [24], [15], [7], [17] and [6], the results from Cluster Analysis and Principal Component Analysis for this current analysis also showed a high level of variability among the different accessions.